 - Walking several Wainwright summits

-Guests can check in to YHA Ambleside from 2pm and the holiday will start at 8.30pm with a welcome introduction.
-It’s a chance for everyone on the Easter walking holiday to meet and the Country Adventures tour leader will be on hand to answer any questions about the planned walks.
+Check in time at YHA Grasmere is from 3pm and the Friday Welcome Evening (optional) is 8.30pm at the hostel.
+It’s a chance for everyone on the holiday to meet and the Country Adventures tour leader will be on hand to answer any questions about the planned walks.
 If you’re unable to make it to the Welcome Evening, the booking confirmation will detail everything you need to know about the Easter walking holiday.

 Saturday - Walk Day